THE COMPLETE TOPICAL AUTHORITY GUIDE

 typical time to establish topical authority

 Google's understanding of topical authority has accelerated dramatically since the rollout of its Knowledge Graph, BERT, and the 2023–2025 Helpful Content Updates.
 The algorithm now evaluates sites not just on individual page quality, but on topical completeness — whether your site answers the full range of questions within a topic domain.
-Gaps in coverage signal incomplete expertise.
-Comprehensive coverage signals authority.

-Why Google's Helpful Content System Rewards Topical Authority
+Why Google's Helpful Content system rewards topical authority.

 2022